A Generalized Newton Method for Subgradient Systems

-The main step and novelty of Algorithm~\ref{NM} is the generalized Newton system \eqref{alC11} expressed in terms of the limiting subdifferential of the scalarized gradient mapping.
-Due to the coderivative scalarization formula \eqref{scal} and the second-order construction \eqref{2nd} we have

-i.e., the iteration system \eqref{alC11} agrees with the second-order subdifferential inclusion \eqref{newton-inc} which solvability was discussed in Section~\ref{sec:solvN}; see Theorem~\ref{twiceepi}.
-The computation of the second-order subdifferential for ${\cal C}^{1,1}$ functions reduces to that of the (first-order) limiting subdifferential of the classical gradient mapping; significantly simplifies the numerical implementation.
+The major step and novelty of Algorithm~\ref{NM} is the generalized Newton system \eqref{alC11} expressed in terms of the limiting subdifferential of the scalarized gradient mapping.
+Due to the coderivative scalarization formula \eqref{scal} and the second-order construction \eqref{2nd} we have i.e., the iteration system \eqref{alC11} agrees with the second-order subdifferential {inclusion \eqref{newton-inc} whose solvability} was discussed in Section~\ref{sec:solvN}; see Theorem~\ref{twiceepi}.
+The computation of the second-order subdifferential for ${\cal C}^{1,1}$ functions reduces to that of the (first-order) limiting subdifferential of the classical gradient mapping; {this significantly} simplifies the numerical implementation.
 Note also that, according to definition \eqref{lim-cod}, the direction $d^k$ in \eqref{alC11} can be found from

-The main goal for the rest of this section is to show that the metric regularity and the semismooth$^*$ properties of $\nabla\ph$ imposed in (H2) and (H3) ensure the {\em convergence} of iterates $x^k\to\ox$ with {\em superlinear rate}.
-To proceed in this way, we present the following three lemmas of their own interest.
-The first lemma gives us a necessary and sufficient condition for the metric regularity of continuous single-valued mappings $F\colon\R^n\to\R^m$ via their limiting coderivatives.
-Since $F$ is single-valued, we are talking about its metric regularity around $\ox$ instead of $(\ox,F(\ox))$.

-\begin{Lemma}[\bf yet another characterization of metric regularity] Let $F\colon\R^n\to\R^m$ be continuous around $\ox$.
-Then it is metrically regular around this point if and only if there exists $c>0$ and a neighborhood $U$ of $\ox$ such that we have the estimate